valerioleo/website/blog/2022-04-09-announce/index.md

 # What's Next?

 We are working on several exciting projects internally that will be announced, explained, and released over the coming months.
-Please join our [mailing list](https://risczero.com), [Discord](https://risczero.com) or follow us on [Twitter](https://twitter.com/risczero)
+Please join our [Discord](https://risczero.com) or follow us on [Twitter](https://twitter.com/risczero)